matepek/vscode-catch2-test-adapter/README.md

 ## Known issues

 - (2018-09-03) On windows the navigate to source button isn't working.
 It is a framework bug.
-- (2018-11-17) Long (>80 character) filename, test-name or description can cause test-list parsing failures.
+- (2018-11-17) Catch2: Long (>80 character) filename, test-name or description can cause test-list parsing failures.
 Workaround: `#define CATCH_CONFIG_CONSOLE_WIDTH 300`

 ## TODOs

-- Write tests for Google Test
+- Write tests for Google Test and Mock
-- Support Google Mock
+- Is Google Mock working?
+IDK.
-- Refactoring source structure a bit

 ## Contribution